djamesduke/DanielDukeInterviewTest/README.md

   The final test is to check that CS_ACCEPT_COOKIES is not set if the user clicks 'More info'

-Test 2: API test for failed login <br>
+*Test 2: API test for failed login*
   <p>I am not able to write the test but I understand the approach.
   <p>Using RESTAssured, I would send a failed log in request, then intercept the response and assert that a 403 was being thrown.
   <p>This could also be tested using tools such as POSTMan or RESTConsole

-Test 3: ClearScore calculator<br>
+*Test 3: ClearScore calculator*
   <p> I would approach these tests in the same way that I approached Test1, e.g. use WebDriver to find elements on the page, then assert that they were the correct value as per the Interview spec